nareshkumarailaveni/LendingClubCaseStudy/README.md

 ## General Information
 - This project is on consumer finance company which is specialised in lending various types of loans to urban customers.
-- As a finance company its has to make a decision for loan approval based on the applicant’s profile.
-By minimising the risks of loan default or not approving the loan to eligible applicants, the company has to lend the loan to applicants.
+- As a finance company it has to make a decision for loan approval based on the applicant’s profile.
+This is done by minimising the risks i.e., lending loan to potential defaulters or not approving the loan to eligible applicants.
-- Use EDA to understand how consumer attributes and loan attributes influence the tendency of loan default.
+- Using EDA, understand how consumer attributes and loan attributes influence the tendency of loan default.
 - Loan.csv is the dataset used for the analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->